Extended discovery of Tomcat

 Tomcat Discovery results

 The following screen shows a successfully scanned Apache Tomcat instance.

 The attributes section of the Tomcat SI contains sections for Components, and Details.

 - Details are detail nodes representing resources on Tomcat.
-These might be application specific or globally defined.
-They can be one of the following:
+These may be application specific or globally defined.
+They may be one of the following:

 - Custom Resources: a custom resource can be any kind of JavaBean declared as a resource.